 Images credit: Denny’s TV Antenna Service

 Combining two HD antennas can have a positive impact on your overall channel coverage and reception.
-If you are looking to increase your signal coverage it may be worth experimenting.
-Please feel free to comment below for questions or if you have experimented with any of these types of setups.
+If you are looking to increase your signal coverage it may be worth experimenting with.
+Please feel free to comment below with questions or if you have tested with any of these types of setups.
 What were your results?
+You can also submit questions to our forums page.